Bonus Chapters

 She hesitated, then seemed to decide there was no harm in answering.
 "Amelia."

 "Amelia."
 He tested the name, found he liked the shape of it.
-Soft.
-Gentle.
-Nothing like the harsh names common in the East End.
 "I am Matthew."

 "All true."

 "Do not mistake restraint for kindness," Matthew said.
-"I stopped because you asked.
-Not because I wanted to."
+"I stopped because you promised to pay off his debts.
+Not because of kindness and pity."

 "Does that distinction matter?"
 Amelia arranged the rose in its vase.
 "The outcome was the same.
-My brother is alive.
-You chose mercy, regardless of your reasoning."
+My brother is alive."

 He was back the next day.